Beergate: Video footage

 A 34-second video filmed through the office window shortly after 10 pm on 30 April 2021 showed Starmer and some of the group, drinking beer and eating.
-The footage was taken by a student at Durham University, who a year later said he had seen "something that I thought was an injustice and decided to film it because it made me angry".
+The footage was taken by Ivo Delingpole, a student at Durham University, and the son of the Breitbart writer James Delingpole, and who a year later said he had seen "something that I thought was an injustice and decided to film it because it made me angry".

 The student's video was initially forwarded to friends, and then to anti-lockdown activists including Reclaim Party leader Laurence Fox who uploaded it to his Twitter account at 8:42 a.m. next morning, Saturday 1 May 2021.

 The Sun used a picture from the video, showing Starmer with a beer, in a brief story it put online later that day.
 This included a Conservative statement that people would be "asking questions" about Starmer's involvement, and Labour's insistence that they had followed the rules; "Keir was in the workplace, meeting a local MP in her constituency office and participating in an online Labour Party event.
 They paused for dinner as the meeting was during the evening."

 On 2 May 2021, the Sun on Sunday published the story on page 2 of its print edition, a placement usually used for political stories that are not expected to be widely read, and it was ignored by media until the Partygate scandal, concerning breaches of COVID-19 rules by the Conservative Prime Minister Boris Johnson and 10 Downing Street staff, developed.
 Throughout, Labour has consistently said that the lockdown rules at that time allowed indoor gatherings for "work purposes" and such eating and drinking was allowed if "reasonably necessary for work".